 - 2 cloves garlic, peeled

-- 1/2 large onion,peeled and chopped *second half of onion used in marinade
+- ½ large onion, peeled and chopped *second half of onion used in the marinade

-- 1/2 large lime, juiced *second half of lime used on marinade
+- ½ large lime, juiced *second half of the lime used in the marinade

 - 3 Tablespoons low-sodium soy sauce or Tamari (gluten-free)

-Add into a food processor garlic, onion, peanut butter, lite soy sauce (or tamari), coconut milk, fish sauce, sambal oelek, lime juice, ginger, pepper, cayenne pepper and salt.
-Blend till mixed well.
+- Add into a food processor garlic, onion, peanut butter, lite soy sauce (or tamari), coconut milk, fish sauce, sambal oelek, lime juice, ginger, pepper, cayenne pepper, and salt.
+Blend until mixed well.
 Place in either a large zip-lock plastic bag or a large baking dish.
 Marinade least 30 minutes and up to 24 hours.

-Once chicken is cooked through remove from heat and serve with spicy peanut dipping sauce and sliced cucumber.
-If serving as an entree, chicken is great over lettuce, rice, or cauliflower rice.
+- Once the chicken is cooked through remove from heat and serve with spicy peanut dipping sauce and sliced cucumber.
+If serving as an entree, chicken is great with lettuce, rice, or cauliflower rice.